 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

-We enjoyed an adults-only overnight on our first stay, but there is plenty of family fun too, and we saw several larger groups including multi-generational families, and a group of bridesmaids with matching shirts.
+We enjoyed an adults-only overnight on our first stay at National Harbor, but there is plenty of family fun too.
+We saw several larger groups too, including multi-generational families and a group of bridesmaids with matching shirts.

 Fun Things to Do at National Harbor

 Whether you go for a special event, a day trip, or a staycation break, a National Harbor getaway offers one-of-a-kind activities, food, and fun.

 Okay, this was at the top of our list because that big, lovely, colorful wheel has been calling to us since it opened in 2014.
 The only dilemma is whether to ride in the daytime when you can see more, or at night when the festive lights of the wheel and the city are lit.
 We opted for a daytime ride, but returned at night to admire the lights.